Copyright Evidence

 Copyright Evidence is an English language wiki encyclopedia of empirical studies on copyright.
 The website categorises legal studies on copyright through open collaboration and the use of wiki-based editing system MediaWiki.
 It exists to inform the public and policy development based on evidence.
-It was setup and run by CREATe at the University of Glasgow.
+It was set up and run by CREATe at the University of Glasgow.

 History

 Copyright Evidence was established in 2014 by Theo Koutmeridis, Kris Erickson, and Martin Kretschmer, as a project undertaken by the CREATe research centre.
 The project aims to be a consolidated and interdisciplinary “central source” for evidence-based copyright studies, where users can examine findings and methodology transparently.

 An editorial board was established in December 2017, which included the appointment of a sub-editor responsible for growing the existing base of studies.

 Methodology

 Initial studies eligible for Copyright Evidence were identified using a snowball sampling methodology, beginning with a literature review by Watson, Zizzo and Fleming.
 Thereafter: 103 working papers and pre-prints were identified through the SSRN e-journal Intellectual Property: Empirical Studies (published between November 1996 and July 2015); 81 studies via literature reviews by Handke, Kretschmer, and Kheria; and 50 governmental reports as proposed by CREATe doctoral candidates.

 Ongoing growth of Copyright Evidence is achieved by search-based identifications.
 A literature review, conducted by the University of Illinois, confirmed the veracity and comprehensiveness of Copyright Evidence in late-2018.